One of our favourite places to while away a bit of time in Antalya is Karaalioğlu Park (pronunciation: Kara-ali-oh-loo).

 If you’re staying in Kaleiçi, or nearby, well hey, just head towards the sea.
 You’ll get there eventually.

-And The Viewing Platforms
+And The Viewing Areas

 On a quiet morning stroll, it’s just you, the sleepy street dogs and a few other local strollers, taking in the views away from city life.